Stay tuned for information on the 2020 Saanich-Gulf Islands Greens Electoral District Association Annual General Meeting.

-It's time for our 2019 Annual General Meeting.
-The executive committee welcomes you to join us and help set the trajectory for the coming year.
+Below is the information from our 2019 Annual General Meeting.
+The Executive Committee welcomed those who joined us to help set the trajectory for the coming year.

 The Saanich - Gulf Islands Federal Green Party EDA is proud to be one of the most engaged and active Electoral District Associations in Canada.
 We've worked hard to keep our community of volunteers engaged and contributing to the improvement of our Party.